MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ## 3.6 Design Constraints

 Standards of compliance for FERPA, ADA, and BYU-Idaho must be met by the Student Calendar application.
 The FERPA standards will place constraints on how data may be transferred between the application and I-learn.
 ADA standards will require added functionality, such as voice recognition, so that disabled students may use the application.
 The Student Calendar system design must work with the Google Chrome and Mozilla Firefox web browsers.
-The user will be required to have an web browser to access the application.
+The user will be required to have a web browser to access the application.

 ## 3.7 Software System Attributes

 ### 3.7.1 Availability

-The Student Calendar should be available to users twenty-four hours a day, seven days a week unless the software is undergoing scheduled maintenance.
+The Student Calendar shall be available to users twenty-four hours a day, seven days a week unless the software is undergoing scheduled maintenance.

 ### 3.7.2 Correctness

 The Student Calendar must display all user assignments and events in their correct times and dates.
 User groups must display correct contact information.

+Redundancies,
+Mitigation of correctness / error handling.
+Data errors.
+[EDITORS / REVIEWERS: How do we handle the negative case for correctness]

 ### 3.7.3 Maintainability